|Nutritional Guidelines (per serving)|

-The recipe is courtesy of Bushmills, so it features their "Original" blend of Irish whiskey.
-That's a perfect choice because it is very smooth, easy to find, and budget-friendly.
+Irish whiskey is a perfect choice for a toddy because it is very smooth.
 Since this drink is so simple, there's not much to distract from the whiskey and it takes on a new life when under heat, with the flavors opening up wonderfully.

 Gather the ingredients.

 Place a lemon wedge in toddy glass or Irish coffee glass.

 Serve and enjoy.

 - You may need more than 3 ounces of water to fill your glass.
 It's often best to heat up twice as much as you think you'll need just to be sure you have enough.

 - To keep your drink warmer longer, warm up the glass.
 Simply fill it with hot water and let it sit for a few minutes.
 Dump the water, then make the drink.

 - There are many varieties of honey and each has its own distinct flavors.
 Clover honey is a favorite for mixed drinks because it's light and offers a soft floral taste.
 Wildflower honey will also impart a hint of fruit.
 If you can find it, coffee honey would be fantastic in this drink because it is dark and rich, a perfect pairing for whiskey.